 The amount that is required to be paid will depend on the amount of the down payment and whether or not a VA loan has ever been taken out in the past.
 Borrowers may choose to pay this fee upfront or roll it into the cost of their mortgage.

 These fees are classified based on “first-use” and “subsequent-use” VA loan applicants.
-The former will be charged a VA funding fee of 2.3% in 2020, up from 2.15% from the previous year, while the latter will now pay a fee of 3.6%, up from 2019’s 3.3%.
+The former will be charged a VA funding fee of 2.3%, while the latter will now pay a fee of 3.6%.

 The fees for anyone who pays at least 5% as a down payment are now 1.65% for both first-use and subsequent-use loan applicants.
 The fees dip down to 1.4% for those who put down 10% or more.

 Are you ready to apply for a VA loan in Washington to finance a home purchase?
 If so, Sammamish Mortgage is ready to help!
 We have been providing many different mortgage programs to borrowers in Washington State, as well as all of the Pacific Northwest region, including Colorado, Idaho, and Oregon.
-We are a family-run business that strives to help borrowers realize their dreams of owning a home.
+We are a family-run business that has been striving to help borrowers realize their dreams of owning a home since 1992.
 Contact us today if you have questions about applying for a mortgage.